 Tax Considerations in Retirement

 Retirement does not give you a reprieve from paying taxes, unfortunately.
-If you have tax-deferred retirement accounts, such as a traditional 401(k) or individual retirement account (IRA), then any withdrawals you make from those accounts will be taxed as ordinary income.
-And once you reach age 70 1/2, you'll be required to take annual minimum distributions — and pay ordinary income tax on those distributions.
+If you have tax-deferred retirement accounts, such as a traditional 401(k) or individual retirement account (IRA), then any withdrawals you make from those accounts will generally be taxed as ordinary income.
+And once you reach age 70½ (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949), you'll need to take annual required minimum distributions (RMDs) — and pay ordinary income tax on those distributions.
 This means the amount of money in your tax-deferred accounts does not actually represent your spending power, since a portion of that money is effectively earmarked for the IRS.

 In addition, up to 85% of your Social Security benefits may potentially be taxable, depending on your annual retirement income.

 Taxes can come as an unpleasant surprise to a retiree who has not planned ahead for them.
 This is particularly important if you retire at 60, since an early retirement means more years' worth of living expenses to fund.